alextrs/oestandards/README.md

    END.

    PROCEDURE internalProcedure:
-     FOR EACH memberRecord:
+     FOR EACH bMemberRecord NO-LOCK:
+         IF bMemberRecord.memberDOB LT 01/01/1910 THEN
-       UNDO, THROW NEW Progress.Lang.AppError('Error String', 1000).
+             UNDO, THROW NEW Progress.Lang.AppError('Found member with invalid DOB', 1000).
      END.
    END.
    ````